 Somalia's First President (1960-1967)

-On July 1, 1960, Somalia gained independence as the Republic of Somalia, uniting the British Protectorate of Somaliland and the Italian-Administered Trust Territory of Somalia.
-On July 1, Aden Abdulle Osman was elected by the National Assembly as the first president of the newly formed Somali Republic.
-His presidency marked a historic moment, as he became the first African leader to assume the presidency through a democratic process.
+Somalia became independent on July 1, 1960, as the Republic of Somalia, merging the British Protectorate of Somaliland and the Italian-administered Trust Territory of Somalia.
+On July 1, the National Assembly chose Aden Abdulle Osman as the very first president of the new Somali Republic.
+His presidency was historic because he became the first African leader to ascend to the presidency through a democratic process.

 0 Comments